-- · starters: foie gras, sausages (hurka, kolbász), pancake Hortobágyi style (palacsinta), cold ones include paprika cheese spread (körözött) with our crescent roll (kifli) or soft scone (pogácsa)
+- starters: foie gras, sausages (hurka, kolbász), pancake Hortobágyi style (palacsinta), cold ones include paprika cheese spread (körözött) with a crescent roll (kifli) or soft scone (pogácsa)

-- · main dishes: stuffed cabbage with sour cream (töltött káposzta), stew (pörkölt) made of beef/chicken/gizzard/pork/venison or even vegetable stew (lecsó)
+- main dishes: stuffed cabbage with sour cream (töltött káposzta), stew (pörkölt) made from beef/chicken/gizzard/pork/venison or even vegetable stew (lecsó)

 - when it comes to extras, sour cream, hot/sweet paprika are also on the table

-Winemaking is undergoing its renaissance, too: besides the well-known Aszú from Tokaj, delightful and lovely wines - including exquisite dry Furmints, ’Kadarka’s or ’Kékfrankos’s- are bottled by talented and creative winemakers.
+Winemaking is undergoing a renaissance, too: next to the well-known Aszú from Tokaj, delightful and lovely wines - including exquisite dry Furmints, ’Kadarka’s or ’Kékfrankos’s- are bottled by talented and creative winemakers.

-Hungary, thanks to the metamorphosis from mass production to a so called „boutique” wine production representing outstanding quality, is gaining back its nearly forgotten fame and glory.
-The countless small cellars, run by the new generation of winegrowers use their charms to make beautiful wines coming from their vineyards (either as a result of traditional winemaking culture or mixed with modernity and sensible improvements).
-These wines represent a unique variety when it comes to those that originate for instance from Balaton, Eger, Szekszárd, Tokaj or Villány.
+Hungary, thanks to the move from mass production to a so called „boutique” wine production that represents outstanding quality, is regaining its nearly forgotten fame and glory.
+The countless small cellars owned and run by a new generation of winegrowers produce beautiful wines in their vineyards (either as a result of traditional winemaking culture or a result of sensible modernising improvements).
+These wines represent a unique variety; for instance from locations like Balaton, Eger, Szekszárd, Tokaj or Villány.
 Hungary indeed boasts an amazing spectrum of wine varieties, all exciting, authentic and mostly waiting to be rediscovered.

-Last but not least some expressions a caller might find useful: „Jó étvágyat!”
+Last but not least some expressions a visitor might find useful: „Jó étvágyat!”
 (Enjoy your meal) and „Egészségedre!”
-(Cheers) that a visitor will easily learn through tasting a 100% fruit spirit, named pálinka!
+(Cheers) Words easily learnt after tasting a 100% fruit spirit, named pálinka.